 They can help you settle things with your lender and take less money than your balance.
 But before you indulge in short sales, you must first examine the complications to ensure that you fully understand the results.

 Know that short sales can greatly affect your credit, and saving a pre-foreclosure on your history can inhibit you from purchasing another property for a short time.
-Thus, think thoroughly before making a short sale.
+Thus, think thoroughly before making a short sale and check latest tech news.

 Timing is everything in the real estate world.
 Some properties can get sold quickly and some just won’t.
 And sometimes the best way to succeed in selling your property is to wait and venture again at a different time.
 Follow the strategies above and good luck in selling your property.